CottageLabs/jct_api/README.md

 just a preference.
 Any future development can be written in .js files instead if preferred, and merging them all together is automatically handled anyway.

+If you develop the code and add a new dependency, use "meteor npm install --save ..." to add it to the package list, and then when you deploy the code, "meteor npm install" will need to be run again too.

 # About Meteor